 - Additional services per hour – €150

 Many of these are built into Lumiform by default, like AI tools and unlimited reports.
-Depending on your needs, Lumiform’s Enterprise plan often ends up more cost-effective than combining similar add-ons from Testify.
+It’s worth comparing the total package you need.
+For example, depending on your needs, Lumiform’s Enterprise plan may be more cost-effective than combining similar add-ons from Testify.

 The form builder is one of the most frequently used components of an inspection software.
 Ideally, it should be quick to use, efficient, and capable of covering all relevant inspection data.